Functions¶

 Returns 0 if a time-range term was found at this location.
 If the clause or term do no exist,

-is returned.
+TDB_ERR_NO_SUCH_ITEM is returned.
 Note that empty clauses always return

-although the clauses themselves are valid.
+TDB_ERR_NO_SUCH_ITEM although the clauses themselves are valid.
 Lastly, if you try to call

-on a match term, then TDB_ERR_INCORRECT_TERM_TYPE
+tdb_event_filter_get_time_range on a match term, then TDB_ERR_INCORRECT_TERM_TYPE is

 returned.